 ECONYL is an excellent programme that is assisting in the cleanup of our rivers and reusing waste that would otherwise end up in landfills, where it would remain for hundreds of years before decomposing.
 However, there is one tiny problem that needs to be addressed: microfibres.

 When utilising the recovered plastic fabric, you still need to be conscious of how to minimise these microscopic plastic particles because they are emitted from synthetic fibres, including ECONYL.

 There are many steps you can take to get the most out of your ECONYL products, from using a wash bag or filter in your washing machine to only purchasing items like shoes and swimsuits.

 Is ECONYL really sustainable?

 Aquafil creates the recycled nylon known as ECONYL®.
 All of these waste materials are gathered, cleaned, shredded, and depolymerized to extract nylon, which is then polymerised and transformed into nylon yarn in a manner similar to that used to create virgin nylon yarn, but without the need of crude oil.

 A type of nylon called econyl is created entirely from waste materials.

 It aspires to be a green substitute for the original product, which is created from a derivative of oil, and is made from a variety of post-consumer waste, including abandoned fishing nets, carpets, and stiff textiles.

 Is recycled nylon sustainable?

-Recycled Nylon has the same benefits as recycled polyester: It diverts waste from landfills and its production uses much fewer resources than virgin nylon (including water, energy and fossil fuel).
+The advantages of recycled nylon are the same as those of recycled polyester: It keeps waste out of landfills and requires a lot fewer resources to produce than virgin nylon (including water, energy and fossil fuel).